Ancestral origins of environmental (in)attention: Introduction

-The rest of the paper is structured as follows. \hyref{sec:conceptual-framework}{Section} introduces the conceptual framework. \hyref{sec:data}{Section} describes the data. \hyref{sec:empirical-results}{Section} presents the empirical strategy and the results. \hyref{sec:model}{Section} gives a formal model which rationalizes observed patterns. \hyref{sec:conclusion}{Section} concludes.
+The paper is structured as follows. \hyref{sec:data}{Section} describes the data, introduces the objects of interest and provides an overview of the theoretical framework. \hyref{sec:empirical-results}{Section} presents the empirical strategy and the results. \hyref{sec:theory}{Section} introduces the model and describes the theoretical results. \hyref{sec:robustness-checks}{Section} provides various robustness checks, while \hyref{sec:heterogeneity}{Section} dives into heterogeneity analysis. \hyref{sec:conclusion}{Section} concludes.